My Vision

 The My Vision (マイビジョン, Mai bijon) is a home video game console developed by Nichibutsu and released in Japan in 1983.
 The system was dedicated solely to playing video versions of popular board games.

-The console had no controllers; instead, players used a keyboard on the front of the console to input their actions.
+Players use a keyboard on the front of the console to input their actions.

 Games

 At least six games were released for the system, each being sold for 4,500 yen.